atbagga/PythonSamples/InsecureDeserializationTutorial/README.md

 Serialising/Deserialising trusted or known data (within the system boundary) is not a concern, but when the data is coming from untrusted sources like user input, it suddenly becomes prone to abuse.

 ## What is insecure deserialisation?
-When a system tries to deserialise data from an untrusted source without appropriate measures it can be used to carry out attacks like denial or service (DOS), abuse application logic or even remotely execute code.
+When a system tries to deserialise data from an untrusted source without appropriate measures it can be used to carry out attacks like denial or service (DOS), abuse application logic or even execute arbitrary code.
 This is called insecure or untrusted deserialisation.
 Insecure Deserialisation is amongst the OWASP top 10 vulnerabilities list in last 3 years.

 ## Sample code